Do You Get Paid for FMLA: Everything You Need to Know

+As an employee, you may have wondered “do you get paid for FMLA leave?”
 An FMLA qualifying leave is an unpaid leave, which means that you will not receive your regular compensation during your leave.
-Some employers have their own benefits policies that help employees out financially while on FMLA leave.
+Some employers have their own benefits policies that help employees financially while on FMLA leave.
 However, this is not federally mandated.

 FMLA is a required benefit that you may have heard of when you first started working at your job.
 Unless you've needed to use it, it's possible that you don't really understand how FMLA works and what's covered.

 FMLA leave stands for the Family & Medical Leave Act of 1993.
 It was created to ensure that employees would not lose their jobs if they needed time off to take care of their own medical needs or those of their family.
 It is a federally protected right for U.S. employees.